½Û×ÓÊÓÆµ

 However, in certain circumstances, those losses may be blocked, restricted, carried back to earlier tax years or possibly treated as if they were income tax losses (see below).

-Where the taxpayer is subject to more than one rate of capital gains tax in a single tax year, they can choose which gains should be reduced by their capital losses so that their tax liability is reduced to the minimum possible.
+Where the taxpayer is subject to more than one rate of capital gains tax (CGT) in a single tax year, they can choose which gains should be reduced by their capital losses so that their tax liability is reduced to the minimum possible.

 If a taxpayer makes a claim to defer chargeable gains for an earlier year, the use of losses may be disturbed, which can have a knock-on effect for several tax years.

 Capital losses must be quantified and claimed before they can be used.
-See the Use of capital losses guidance note for how capital losses arise and how to claim
+See the Use of capital losses guidance note for how capital losses arise and how

-Continue reading
+Continue reading the full document

 Powered by